-- The evacuation procedures which are to be followed in the event of a fire alarm are annexed to this Policy See Appendix 1: Fire Procedure.
-These procedures detail the responsibilities of staff and individuals during an evacuation and subsequent roll call. - Staff are reminded that in the event of a fire or other emergency their first duty is to the young learners.
-Teaching Staff are responsible for the safe evacuation of young learners from the building and orderly lining up at the Evacuation Assembly Point. - The document also includes specific guidance on the evacuation of eisabled persons from the school buildings, detailed in Appendix 3.
+- The evacuation procedures which are to be followed in the event of a fire alarm are annexed to this Policy See Appendix 1: Staff Fire Procedure.
+These procedures detail the responsibilities of staff and individuals during an evacuation and subsequent roll call. - Staff are reminded that in the event of a fire or other emergency their first duty is to the students.
+Teaching Staff are responsible for the safe evacuation of students from the building and orderly lining up at the Evacuation Assembly Point. - The document also includes specific Guidance on the Evacuation of Disabled Persons from the School Buildings.